mightymos/RF-Bridge-OB38S003/README.md

 # Flasher
 Reprogramming the OB38S003 requires erasing the chip because the stock firmware is protected.
 This means that, once erased, the stock firmware cannot be recovered because it has not been read out.
-A MSM9066 programmer costs $30 USD as of 7/14/2023 on AliExpress and $27 on eBay as of 11/20/2023.
+A MSM9066 programmer costs $30 USD on AliExpress as of 7/14/2023 and $27 on eBay as of 11/20/2023.

 # Flasher (alternative)
 Logic analyzer decodings of several flasher operations/programming cycles have been captured:
 https://github.com/mightymos/msm9066_capture

-An Arduino alternative flasher written for the built in ESP8265 is available:
+An Arduino based flasher written for the built in ESP8265/ESP8266/ESP32 is available:
 https://github.com/mightymos/OnbrightFlasher

-However, it is very limited and cumbersome to use due to reset pin functionality being disabled.
+While still cumbersome to use, several people have successfully flashed short hex files manually and by script.

 # Special Thanks
 We thank Vincent Defert for the use of modified makefiles and familiarity with 8051/8052 based microcontrollers: